-In the practice of oil and gas law, many situations may arise which necessitate that an attorney conduct a title examination.
-The circumstances requiring title examination vary.
-Although this is not purported to be an exhaustive list, oil and gas titles may be examined for the following purposes: (1) the client has acquired oil and gas leases and has a certain number of days to approve payment of lease bonuses (Lease Acquisition or Original Title Opinion); (2) the client is proposing to drill a well and is preparing to pool other leasehold owners and unleased mineral owners and allocate costs for the well (Drilling Opinion); (3) the client, as operator, has completed a well and is preparing to disburse proceeds (Division Order Title Opinion); (4) the client, as first purchaser, is preparing to disburse proceeds (Division Order Title Opinion); (5) the client is purchasing producing or non-producing property (Purchase Opinion); or (6) the bank client is lending money secured by producing or non-producing property (Mortgagee Title Opinion).
+The first practical question is why the title is being examined.
+Although this is not purported to be an exhaustive list, I have examined oil and gas titles for the following purposes:

+- Client has acquired oil and gas leases and has a certain number of days to approve payment of lease bonuses (Lease Acquisition or Original Title Opinion); - 2.
+Client is proposing to drill a well and is preparing to pool other leasehold owners and unleased mineral owners and allocate costs for the well (Drilling Opinion); - Client, as operator, has completed a well and is preparing to disburse proceeds (Division Order Title Opinion); - 4.
+Client, as first purchaser, is preparing to disburse proceeds (Division Order Title Opinion); - 5.
+Client is purchasing producing (or non-producing) property (Purchase Opinion); - 6.
+Bank client is lending money secured by producing (or non-producing) property (Mortgagee Title Opinion).